dojo/dojo.io/site/source/cookbook/styling/built-in-widget-theming.md

 ## Objective

-The recipe explains how to style a built-in Dojo 2 widget using the themeing functionality built into the framework.
+The recipe explains how to style a built-in Dojo 2 widget using the theming functionality built into the framework.

 ## Procedure